 Document Similarity @ English Wikipedia

 I’m not very fond of benchmarks on artificial datasets, and similarity search in particular is sensitive to actual data densities and distance profiles.
 Using fake “random gaussian datasets” seemed unfair to the more advanced indexing algorithms (brute force linear scans don’t care, of course).
-So I decided to fix the domain as similar document retrieval, with the English Wikipedia as our text corpus and benchmark dataset.
+So I decided to pin the domain as similar document retrieval, with the English Wikipedia as our text corpus and benchmark dataset.

 The data was prepared as follows: first download the latest Wikipedia dump (9.7GB) & extract plain text from each article: